 In addition to viruses and other malware, employees may also connect via Wi-Fi through unsecured connections.
 It seems free Wi-Fi is available everywhere these days.
-The majority of these locations have huge security holes.
-Even employees working from home may have their home Wi-Fi router set up without proper security protocols.
+Therefore, the majority of these locations have huge security holes.
+Even employees working from home have their own Wi-Fi routers.
+And, many are set up without proper security protocols.
 This puts your confidential business information at risk of being intercepted and stolen.
-This is a major challenge for companies.
+After all, this is a major challenge for companies.
 Rapid proliferation of different devices and operating systems take place.
-Thieves may connect to your network.
+Moreover, thieves may connect to your network.
 Have a recovery plan.
 Secure all Wi-Fi Connections.

-In addition to antivirus software and other standard security measures, a Virtual Private Network is a low cost method of mitigating the security risks of telecommuting.
+In addition to antivirus software and other standard security measures, a Virtual Private Network is a low-cost method of mitigating the security risks of telecommuting.
 The VPN protects the data that is being transmitted in both directions.
-Protect servers and remote employees.
-It also protects the data they are transmitting.
+After all, protect your servers and remote employees.
+The VPN protects the data they are transmitting.
 To provide security, the VPN will scramble data moving back and forth.
 Data moving back and forth will be unrecognizable even if unauthorized parties gets a hold of it.
-This offers your business valuable protection, even when employees are sending and receiving at public, unsecured access points.
+Thus, this offers your business valuable protection.
+Employees send and receive files in public, unsecured access points.

 Having protocols or protections in place, it’s still possible to experience data loss.
-You need to have a data recovery plan in place so that critical information isn’t lost.
+You need to have a data recovery plan in place.
+Prevent critical information from vanishing.
 It’s vital to inform telecommuting employees that they should not attempt any data recovery.
 Your IT department should have a data recovery plan in place.
 The IT department should have continual access to a company that specializes in data recovery.
 Regardless, if the loss occurs in your corporate network or remotely, a data recovery expert can help retrieve and restore files with minimum time and data loss.
 Find a company in business over 10 years.
 Most companies fail within 5 years. eProvided.Com is now in business over 15 years.
-Have questions, call us toll free 1-866-857-5950.
+Have questions, call us toll-free 1-866-857-5950.